codeBelt/sjs-base-model/README.md

 ## BaseModel Conversion Types

 `BaseModel` has the ability to convert data when passed to the `update` method.
 For example if a string number was passed in `"2"` and you wanted to be an actual number `2` then you can give it the property name and associate it with the correct `ConversionTypeEnum`.
-Currently it only supports `number`, `float` and `boolean`.
+Currently it only supports `number`, `float`, `string` and `boolean`.
 See below for an example:

 ```javascript
 const json = {